xalwayswill/xalwayswill.github.io/docs/FPGA-IC/memory-compiler.md

 Usually registered file should be operated as fast as possible with acess time within 1 CLK cycle like the CPU core speed.
 So it can be implemented as either SRAM architecture or array of DFF architecture.
 The decidion factor is access time.

 另一个回答：
 If SRAM architecture is used to implement register file.
-To enhance the speed, the SRAM cells per column must be minimized to reduce the bit-line cap per column, so the area efficiency is sacrified to gain speed.
+To enhance the speed, the SRAM cells per column must be minimized to reduce the bit-line cap per column, so the area efficiency is sacrified to gain speed（但是好像rf_sp相比于sram_sp面积反而更小？？）.
 That's the reason why register file is usually smaller.
 But for current advance technology like 0.18um, 200~400MHz SRAM speed is easy to achieve.
 So SRAM-type registered file is good enough.
 But for 1GHz or higher speed registered file, SRAM-type architecture can't achieve this speed.
 Usually fully-customed registered file is used.
 1. Bit Cell Wise difference:
 RF Bitcell: 8 transistors. it is 1R1W cell（这是s2p类型，sp类型可能不需要8个门）. here read and write ports are different, so no read wright conflict.
 Compare to SRAM bit-cell it's area is more.
 SRAM bit-cell: 6 transistors. it is 1RW cell. here same word line and bit-lines are used for both read and write operation.